One Good Thing by Jillee

 Homemade Chicken (Or Veggie) Stock

-In case you need an extra nudge toward making your own stock as well, consider that homemade vegetable and chicken stocks are often more nutritious than the store-bought varieties.
-And they’re ultimately cheaper, because you can veggies you already have, or the scrap bits you would usually throw away.
-And homemade chicken stock (often called “bone broth” in some circles) is packed with good vitamins and minerals that your body needs.
-Are you convinced yet?
-Well then let’s get started!
+In case you need an extra nudge toward making your own stock, consider that homemade vegetable and chicken stocks are often more nutritious than store-bought varieties.
+Homemade chicken stock (sometimes called “bone broth”) is packed with vitamins and minerals your body needs!

 Homemade Chicken (Or Veggie) Stock